gaabrielfranco/personal-website/_pages/about.md

 Hi!
 I am Gabriel, 3rd year Computer Science PhD student at Boston University under the guidance of Professor [Mark Crovella](https://www.cs.bu.edu/fac/crovella/).
 I earned a BSc and an MSc in Computer Science from Universidade Federal de Viçosa, Brazil, where Professor [Giovanni Comarela](http://www.inf.ufes.br/~gc/) advised me.

 My main research interest is machine learning, specifically in a weakly supervised learning problem called Learning from Label Proportions.
-Moreover, I am interested in auditing AI systems/LLMs, fairness, and recommender systems.
+Moreover, I have been working on auditing AI systems, especially LLMs.
+My other interests are fairness and recommender systems.

 Before joining BU, I worked as a Data Scientist for Localiza and SEEK AIPS in Belo Horizonte, Brazil.
 During my time in the industry, I mostly worked on developing and deploying machine learning models and recommender systems, using technologies such as Golang, Python/ML libraries, ElasticSearch, and Redis.
 Also, I was responsible for optimizing some of our models to maintain their efficiency.